 - As all companies have adapted to maintain social/physical distancing, smaller groups will be required.
-Booking in advance will prevent a missed opportunity to get out on the water, catch a heli-flight or zipline at Mount Washington.
+Booking in advance will prevent a missed opportunity to get out on the water, catch a heli-flight or any of the other amazing adventures on offer.
 We only want positive memories for you in Campbell River and region.
 Discover More HERE

 Bring your own personal protective equipment (ie hand sanitizer and mask).

 - As noted by both federal and BC provincial health officers, both are encouraging everyone to start wearing masks when physical distancing may become a challenge.